Quick answer

 Get the PDF →

-Here is the practical map.
+Here is the practical map by role, not hype category.

 Quick answer: match AI to the bottleneck